What Are the Effects of Prescription Drug Abuse?Ron Bath2020-03-11T16:30:53-07:00

 Prescription Drug Addiction | A Serious Problem

-If pharmaceuticals were used for pain management or emotional issues, whether as directed by a physician or self-medication the outcomes are similar.
+If pharmaceuticals were used for pain management or emotional issues, whether as directed by a physician or self-medication the outcomes are the similar.
 The short-lived effects mask or numb the user from physical or physiological pain.
-Determining what are the effects of prescription drug abuse stems from the user becoming accustomed to the relaxed pain-free state, long after the cause of the pain has subsided, and/or isn’t developing a way to effectively deal with the actual feelings of psychological problems at hand.
+Determining what are the effects of prescription drug abuse stems from user becoming accustomed to the relaxed pain-free state, long after the cause of the pain has subsided, and/or isn’t developing a way to effectively deal with the actual feelings of a psychological problems at hand.
 For example; a person may not experience his/her depression for a period of time or she may be temporarily able to stop obsessing about a certain problem, in most cases, the problem is simply magnified.

 The abuse of pharmaceuticals typically results in extremely negative effects on personal relationships, employment difficulties and job loss, financial difficulties, legal issues, and psychological problems.

-Prescription drug abuse and addiction have become a serious medical condition unto itself and an industry of chemical dependency treatment specialists have followed.
+Prescription drug abuse and addiction has become a serious medical condition unto itself and an industry of chemical dependency treatment specialists have followed.
 Reducing one’s use of specific highly addictive prescriptions may produce serious medical complications, including death.

 If you take a medicine in a way that is different from what the doctor prescribed, it is called prescription drug abuse.